RentInform/Rent-Inform-FE/README.md

 * [![Heroku][Heroku]][Heroku-url]

 Integrations:
-* RentInform FE uses OAuth integration with Google for user authentication and log in
+* RentInform's front end application uses OAuth with Google for user authentication and log in
-  * gem used `omniauth-google-oauth2`, more information [here](https://github.com/zquestz/omniauth-google-oauth2)
+  * Gem: `omniauth-google-oauth2`, more information [here](https://github.com/zquestz/omniauth-google-oauth2)
 * Tailwind was used for CSS styling
-  * gem used: `tailwindcss-rails`, more information [here](https://github.com/rails/tailwindcss-rails)
+  * Gem: `tailwindcss-rails`, more information [here](https://github.com/rails/tailwindcss-rails)
 * New Relic was used for monitoring and observability
-  * gem used: `newrelic_rpm`, more information [here](https://docs.newrelic.com/docs/apm/agents/ruby-agent/installation/install-new-relic-ruby-agent/)
+  * Gem: `newrelic_rpm`, more information [here](https://docs.newrelic.com/docs/apm/agents/ruby-agent/installation/install-new-relic-ruby-agent/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>